 Mr. Neville Williams is the co-founder of SELCO Solar Light Private Limited.
 He is a solar energy pioneer who has promoted solar power applications around the world since 1988.He founded the Solar Electric Light Fund (SELF), a non-profit organization based in Washington DC.
 SELF continues to finance and facilitate solar rural electrification worldwide.
 It has assisted national governments and community organizations to implement "solar seed" projects in India, China, Sri Lanka, Nepal, Vietnam, Brazil, Tanzania, Uganda, South Africa, Benin, Nigeria, Indonesia, and the Solomon Islands.
 In 1997, Williams founded the Solar Electric Light Company (SELCO) to own and operate subsidiaries in India, Sri Lanka and Vietnam.
 He co-founded SELCO-India and was its chairman until 2003.
 In 2004 Williams founded Standard Solar Inc. and launched operations in the USA.
 He was the chairman and CEO of Standard Solar, until 2008, when the fast-growing solar energy services company was acquired by an investment group.

-SELCO's three investors are all non-profits committed to impact first investment philosophies.
+SELCO's four investors are all non-profits committed to impact first investment philosophies.
 Together, in partnership with SELCO, they have helped strengthen our social impact and financial sustainability in deploying last mile energy services for underserved populations in India and the world.

 Dr Harish Hande, the founder and Chief Executive of SELCO Foundation, is a renewable energy entrepreneur with over three decades of grassroots experience in meeting the energy needs of underserved populations.
 He is the co-founder of SELCO India – a pioneering last mile rural energy enterprise based in India since the 1995.
 Since 2010, he has expanded the SELCO umbrella to include the SELCO Foundation and Incubation Centre for Energy Entrepreneurs in an effort to strengthen the energy access ecosystem.
 His extensive experience is widely recognized as a pragmatic voice in delivering sustainable energy solutions for the poor.
 He works closely with the Government of India’s clean energy initiatives and international bodies like UN Sustainable Energy for All as a practitioner representative besides authoring articles, talks and representation on key bodies in the energy access space.